 Beaches of Carboneras

 Carboneras still remains a traditional fishing village, though its town has grown in size and it now has an industrial zone located at the far end of the beach areas, just past Las Marinicas and the port area.
 Its coastline stretches from the end of the natural zone of Mojacar to the protected natural park of Cabo de Gata, its beaches are kept scrupulously clean and the clear, calm waters provide an ideal location for windsurfing, sailing, scuba diving and snorkelling.

 It is worth noting if visiting Carboneras from the Mojacar area, via the ALP-118 coast road, a good head for heights would be required, on the approach to Carboneras the road winds up, around and down the cliffs, affording a dramatic route to the town and spectacular views of the coastline and sea.
-An alternative route would be to take the N-341 road from the AP-7 motorway, this route does however double the distance and add an extra fifty minutes to the travelling time.
+An alternate route would be to take the N-341 road from the AP-7 motorway, this route does however double the distance and add an extra fifty minutes to the travelling time.

 I have previously mentioned my aversion to heights and cliff roads but the coastal route from Mojacar to Carboneras just has to be done if only to experience the fantastic views from the Granatilla Mirador, a special observation balcony at the highest point of the ALP-118.
 Now believe me this spot is very high up indeed and I certainly recommend that it be visited once, in particular for the views over the Algarrobico beach, though for me once was sufficient and I will take the long way round in future.